neffjulian/MLfHC-Project-3/README.md

 ## Dataset

-Download the dataset from [Pubmed RCT](https://github.com/Franck-Dernoncourt/pubmed-rct) and extract it to the `data` folder.
+This dataset contains a mix of samples from the Kaggle datasets Brain MRI Images for Brain Tumor Detection and Brain Tumor Classification (MRI) datasets.
 The folder should have the following structure:

     .
     ├── ...
     ├── data
-    │   ├── PubMed_20k_RCT
+    │   ├── images
-            ├── dev.txt
-            ├── test.txt
+            ├── no
-            ├── train.txt
+            ├── yes
-    │   ├── PubMed_20k_RCT_numbers_replaced_with_at_sign
+    │   ├── radiomics
-            ├── ...
-    │   ├── PubMed_200k_RCT
+            ├── test_data.csv
-            ├── dev.txt
+            ├── test_labels.npy
-            ├── test.txt
+            ├── train_data.csv
-            ├── train.7z
+            ├── train_labels.npy
-    │   ├── PubMed_200k_RCT_numbers_replaced_with_at_sign
+            ├── validation_data.csv
-            ├── ...
+            ├── validation_labels.npy
     └── ...

 ## Experiments